Antigone Rising: History

-Bass guitarist, Jen Zielenbach, also eventually left.
 In 2009, Nini Camps, having made several guest appearances with the band, officially joined as the lead singer and rhythm guitarist.
 Kristen Henderson, now known as Kristen Ellis-Henderson, shifted from rhythm guitar to bass.
 Also in 2009, both Ellis-Henderson and Camps became mothers to children.

 A studio CD, 23 Red, was released in 2011, distributed through Joan Jett's Blackheart Records Group.

 The band line up as of 2013 was Kristen Ellis-Henderson on bass guitar and backing vocals, Cathy Henderson on lead guitar and backing vocals, Dena Tauriello on drums and Nini Camps on rhythm guitar and lead vocals.

 The band's 2013 single, "That Was The Whiskey", was co-written with the Nashville songwriter Lori McKenna.

-In 2014, the band released an EP, Whiskey & Wine Vol. I.
+In 2014, the band released an EP, Whiskey & Wine Vol. I. Concurrent with the EP's release, the band also announced a fundraising drive for their ongoing tour, with 5 percent of the proceeds being donated to the pro-LGBTQ advocacy organization GLAAD.

 In 2015, the band released another EP, Whiskey & Wine Vol. II.

 Touring

 In their early years, Antigone Rising toured widely, and have shared stages with the Bangles, Joan Jett, the Rolling Stones, moe., Rob Thomas, Aerosmith, and the Allman Brothers.
 They performed at the Lilith Fair in 1998 and at SXSW in 2005.